 Megan H. Thongkham’s practice focuses primarily on the defense of professional liability claims, community association law, directors and officers claims, and general corporate representation.

-Ms. Thongkham also has experience in the areas of construction law, maritime/admiralty law, trust & estates/probate and trust administration disputes, and debt collection.
+Ms. Thongkham also has experience in the areas of construction law, commercial litigation, and risk & litigation management.

 Prior to joining the Lipson Neilson law firm, Ms. Thongkham worked in the appellate and construction practice groups at a large, national law firm.

-She is admitted to practice in the State of Nevada, the State of Wisconsin, and the United States District Court for the District of Nevada.
+She is admitted to practice in the State of Nevada, the State of Washington, the State of Wisconsin, the Ninth Circuit Court of Appeals, and the United States District Court for the District of Nevada.